scripting/wpIdentity/worknotes.md

 Now I <i>really really</i> have it working. :smile:

-After getting getUserInfo (token) to work, I thought let's quickly test getting a list of user sites, but that didn't work because i didn't get a powerful enough token.
+After getting getUserInfo to work, I thought let's quickly test getting a list of user sites, but that didn't work because i didn't get a powerful enough token.
 That led me back to the authentication docs, and i don't see anything there about scopes.
 So now I'm back to zero, I have to find docs.
 I consulted ChatGPT of course.

 And then I found these docs, which were *exactly* what I needed.

+https://developer.wordpress.com/docs/oauth2/

 If you're trying to figure out how the wordpress.com api works, this is the place to start.

-https://developer.wordpress.com/docs/oauth2/

 Added a new config value -- config.scopes, defaults to "global".
 With that I was able to define the /getusersites endpoint.
 And it works.
 This is a big part of what I was trying to get to.

-Run the example client and in the console enter:
+Run the <a href="http://scripting.com/code/wpidentity/client/">example client</a> and if you're already signed in, sign out and in again to get the more powerful token and in the JavaScript console enter:

 <code>testGetUserSites ()</code>

+You get a lot of data for that request.
+In the next iteration I hope to provide a way to browse it.

 #### 8/26/23; 12:14:10 PM by DW